fortysix2ahead/tracs/README.md

 tracs download [OPTIONS] FILTERS

 Options:
-  -a, --all fetches all activities (instead of current year only)
 ```

-Downloads activities, namely .gpx, .tcx files etc. The download will be triggered for either all activities (when using
+Downloads activities, namely .gpx, .tcx files etc. The download will be triggered for either all activities or only
-the switch **-a**) or only activities matching the provided filters.
+activities matching the provided filters.
 See the section below on filtering activities to
 learn about existing filters.

 ### fetch